SEC logo

 Workshop format

-The workshop is delivered as an incursion at your school and can be scheduled to fit into your timetabling needs.
+The workshop is delivered as an incursion at your school or at the SEC Morwell hub, and can be scheduled to fit into your timetabling needs.

 We have two options: